Perfect Corp.'s Global Beauty & Fashion Tech Forum Returns to New York on June 26th - ExBulletin

 Immersive Digital Experiences to Unlock Revenue Streams

-With rapid advances in AI and AR innovation, the 2023 Global Beauty and Fashion Tech Forum will showcase how brands can leverage AI and AR to drive sales conversions, increase customer engagement, improve personalization, and create more sustainable solutions.
-Highlight fresh insights about the influential ways that are building good business practices.
+With rapid advances in AI and AR innovation, the 2023 Global Beauty and Fashion Tech Forum will showcase how brands can leverage AI and AR to drive sales conversions, increase customer engagement, improve personalization and create more sustainable Highlight fresh insights on the influential ways that are building possible business practices.
 Attendees will hear from industry leaders about the unique ways brands create immersive digital experiences that open up new revenue streams and drive consumer engagement and loyalty.

 The event will also feature an interactive technology showcase where guests can experience innovative AI and AR solutions first-hand.
 This includes virtual try-on beauty products, the latest dermatologist-verified skincare analysis, newly introduced multiple stacking virtual rings, and automatic rings.
 Wrist sizer, along with the most famous virtual jewellery, watches, eyewear and more.
 Attendees will gain a deeper understanding of digital technology and how AI and AR solutions can propel brands into the next generation of consumer shopping experiences.

-Early bird tickets to the Global Beauty and Fashion Tech Forum 2023 are on sale now through May 15, at $125 per ticket ($250 ticket value) for in-person events, or 1 ticket to attend virtually. $40 each.
+Early bird tickets to the Global Beauty and Fashion Tech Forum 2023 are on sale now through May 15, at $125 per ticket ($250 ticket value) for in-person events, or 1 ticket if you attend online. $40 each.
 Tickets can be purchased here.
 Plus, check out the latest agenda here, including the full list of confirmed presenters and panelists.

 |